Acorns App Makes it Easy to Save and Invest

-In addition to round ups, Acorns also allows you to add extra funds whenever you want or even schedule additional deposits consistently.
-The app also offers a feature called Found Money.
-Akin to other cash back sites and apps like Ebates or Dosh, Found Money allows users to shop offers from various retailers and have a portion of their purchases added to their Acorns balance.
-For example, Acorns users can currently earn 5% back from Macy’s, 1.8% on Airbnb bookings, $100 back when they buy a Casper mattress, and much more.
-These Found Money offers can be an easy way to grow your investment balance, although I’ve found it best to compare these offers to Ebates and others, as it’s hard to know for sure which platform will have the best deal.
+In addition to Round Ups, Acorns also allows you to add extra funds whenever you want or even schedule additional deposits consistently.
+The app also offers a feature called “Earn” (formerly known as Found Money).
+Akin to other cashback sites and apps like Rakuten (Ebates) or Dosh, Eans allows users to shop offers from various retailers and have a portion of their purchases added to their Acorns balance.
+For example, Acorns users can currently earn 4% back from Uber Eats, up to 1.8% on Airbnb bookings, $75 back when they buy a Casper mattress, and much more.
+These Earn offers can be an easy way to grow your investment balance, although I’ve found it best to compare these offers to Rakuten and others, as it’s hard to know for sure which platform will have the best deal.